 For Healthcare Professionals

-The genus Cymbopogon consists of several lemongrass species (1) that are prevalent in the tropical regions of Africa and Asia, (2) including C. citratus (West Indian) and C. flexuosus (East Indian).
+The genus Cymbopogon comprises several lemongrass species (1) prevalent in tropical regions of Africa and Asia, (2) including C. citratus (West Indian) and C. flexuosus (East Indian).
 Lemongrass is widely used as a flavoring agent in Asian cuisine, in perfumery, and as an insect repellent (6).
-It has been used in folk medicine as a sedative (3), to reduce gastrointestinal problems (4), and for its central nervous system-depressant effects (5).
-Lemongrass is also consumed as a tea and is employed in aromatherapy.
+It has been used in folk medicine as a sedative (3), to reduce gastrointestinal problems (4), and for its CNS-depressant effects (5).
+Lemongrass is also consumed as a tea and used in aromatherapy.